4th Guards Tank Division: Structure

-Harris and Kagan list the 49th Anti-Aircraft Rocket Brigade at Smolensk as part of the division, but the division has a different anti-aircraft rocket regiment and assignment of two such units would be non-standard in terms of Russian division organization.
+Catherine Harris and Frederick Kagan list the 49th Anti-Aircraft Rocket Brigade at Smolensk as part of the division, but the division has a different anti-aircraft rocket regiment and assignment of two such units would be non-standard in terms of Russian division organization.
 Russian websites do not list the 49th AARB as part of the division.

 In 2008, the 4th Guards Tank Division had approximately 12,000 personnel in active service.